dc4eu/educational-pilot/sectorial-eaa-catalogue/professional-qualifications/CertificateProfessionalSuitability.md

 ## Overview

-JSON Schema for a Certificate of Professional Suitability that validates whether a registered physician has an up to date certificate of professional competence and is able to practice as a doctor.
+JSON Schema for a Certificate of Professional Suitability that validates whether a registered physician has an up to date certificate of professional competence.

+This credential allows doctors, among other things, to carry out administrative procedures and to be able to practice as a doctor and cooperating doctor in other countries inside and outside the European Union.

 ## Schema Structure